freenas/freenas-docs/userguide/storage.rst

 **Refer** indicates the amount of data accessible by this dataset, which may or may not be shared with other datasets in the pool.
-When a snapshot or clone is created, it initially references the same amount of space as the file system or snapshot it was created from, since its contents are identical.
+When a snapshot or clone is created, it initially references the same amount of space as the filesystem or snapshot it was created from, since its contents are identical.

 Snapshots have icons on the right side for several actions.